hujhax/austin-improv-wiki/Past Lives.md

 ***Past Lives*** is an improvised play.

 ## Summary
-*Past Lives* is conceived by [[Andrew Buck]].
+*Past Lives* was created by [[Andrew Buck]].

-It explores a soul and all of its previous incarnations in reverse chronological order.
+The show explores a soul and all of its previous incarnations in reverse chronological order.

 The show debuted at the 2013 [[Improvised Play Festival]] at [[The Hideout Theatre]] on April 11, 2013.